DigonIO/pypermission/docs/docs/nist.md

-# RBAC for Python - Comparison to NIST
+# Comparing PyPermission with NIST

 The original NIST RBAC model[^1] defines 4 feature levels and distinguishes level 2, 3 and 4 further depending on the support for either a) arbitrary or b) limited